 In this capacity, Dr. Mountford will assist OUM in the recruitment, orientation, evaluation, and management of faculty, staff members, and consultants in teaching the curriculum, advising students, and administering OUM’s program in Australia.
 He will contribute to the creation of examination material, such as OSCE construction and writing questions used to prepare students for their AMC examinations.
-Dr. Mountford will also supervise Clinical Student Advisers and Physician Mentors, tracking student progress and proposing improvements, as well as evaluating clinical log books.
+Dr. Mountford will also supervise Clinical Student Advisors and Physician Mentors, tracking student progress and proposing improvements, as well as evaluating clinical log books.
 He joins colleagues Dr. Athol John Mackay, Associate Dean for Surgery Australia, and Dr. Matthew Rickard, Associate Dean for Internal Medicine Australia, who joined the University last year.

 “After two hard years studying basic science, you deserve a reward, and that reward is learning the hands-on clinical skills that come with your clinical rotations,” says Dr. Mountford.
 “This is where you will translate all you have learnt to now benefit and care for other human beings.
 I am passionate about high quality clinical skills, and my colleagues and I at OUM will seek to provide you with a broad and deep understanding of clinical medicine.”

 While early in his clinical career Dr. Mountford had interest in Spinal Injury Medicine and Cardiology, his concern for Australia’s shortage of General Practitioners led him to General Practice.
 He did spend a number of years during his GP practice in Springwood also assisting Orthopaedic and General Surgeons.